IBM-Bluemix-Docs/cloud-object-storage-infrastructure/ordering.md

 ## Creating a new SoftLayer account

-{% include note.html content="Bluemix Infrastructure will be the primary platform for ordering cloud storage in the future and new customers are encouraged to begin with Bluemix, although it is still possible to create a new customer account directly through the SoftLayer website." %}
+Bluemix Infrastructure will be the primary platform for ordering cloud storage in the future and new customers are encouraged to begin with Bluemix, although it is still possible to create a new customer account directly through the SoftLayer website.

 1. Got to [softlayer.com][7] and choose **Products & Services** > **Object Storage** from the top menu.
 2. Follow the **Order Now** link.